National Benchmark Test (NBT)

 You need only write the tests once, even if you are applying to more than one university.
 All universities to which you apply will be able to access your test results.
 UP applicants are advised to write the tests between July and October.

-Please note that all students for Health Sciences applying at the University of Pretoria should write the test(s) on or before 6 July 2019 in order to be considered for selection.
+Please note that all students applying for Health Sciences at the University of Pretoria must write the NBT on or before 6 July 2019 in order to be considered for selection.

 How long are the tests?

 The AQL test consists of seven sections.
 Each section is timed; some sections allow 25 minutes and some allow 30 minutes of writing time.
 The total writing time for the AQL is three hours and five minutes.
 No one is allowed to leave once the AQL test begins.
 The MAT test is also timed, with three hours of writing time allowed.
 There is a short break between the two tests.